anodyne/nova3/docs/api/user.md

 Using the `PUT` verb, clients with the proper authorization will be able to update an existing user with the data passed to the API.

-`curl -X PUT -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name": "Bobby"}' localhost/nova3/api/v1/user/8`
+`curl --user me@example.com:password -X PUT -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name": "Bobby"}' localhost/nova3/api/v1/user/8`

 <p class="alert"><strong>Note:</strong> In order to update an existing user, the authenticated client must be authorized to do so in the full system.</p>